joelfatnugget/obsidian_notes/1 - Full Notes/(b) - Coding/Java - IS442 Notes.md

 ```
 This will return `false` because the New keyword is inside, so it will pull from the String pool but different locations.

+In terms of checking for values… you can think of JDK as having a Cache-ing system.
+Instead it is called a buffer and it will check the buffer instead of checking the hard drive.

 ## References